 Administrative services consists of three subdivisions: Financial, Agency & Program Oversight and Facilities Coordination.

 Financial operations consist of Budget, Accounting, Filing & Payment Center and the Office of the State Court Collections Enforcement (OSCCE).
 Budget and accounting services are provided for the AOC as well as for those courts and agencies that do not have resources dedicated to these functions.
-The Filing and Payment Center is a centralized service provided exclusively in the Leonard L. Williams Justice Center (formerly the New Castle County Courthouse).
+The Filing and Payment Center is a centralized service provided exclusively in the Leonard L. Williams Justice Center.
 OSCCE provides collection services to courts for accounts receivables.

 Agency & Program Oversight consists of financial and personnel assistance, strategic planning, and archives/records retention for non-judicial agencies which organizationally fall under the AOC umbrella.
 Two programs, Conflict Counsel Management and Court Interpreters are part of this function.

-Facilities Coordination consists of emergency planning, mail processing, Leonard L. Williams Justice Center (formerly New Castle County Courthouse) services coordination, and facilities operations.
+Facilities Coordination consists of emergency planning, mail processing, Leonard L. Williams Justice Center services coordination, and facilities operations.
 Continuation of Operations (COOP), security, safety plans, facility renovations and construction all fall within this area.

 Court Support Services